-The original theatre was built with curved glue-laminated timber (glulam) beams and a nail-laminated 2×4 roof, but they were hidden behind drywall and acoustic panels.
-The existing wood elements were cleaned and left exposed, transforming the old hidden structure into a new modern visual feature.
-The newly constructed tasting area and restaurant continue the usage of exposed structural wood as a feature, with glulam and cross-laminated timber (CLT) present throughout.
-Glulam beams compose a truss spanning the north to south length of the tasting area and restaurant, complemented with an exposed CLT roof.
+The original theatre was built with curved glue-laminated timber (glulam) beams and a nail-laminated roof, but they were hidden behind drywall and acoustic panels.
+Those existing wood elements were cleaned and left exposed, transforming the old hidden structure into a new modern visual feature.

 Three of the former screening rooms have become the winery’s production facility.
 The fourth has been renovated and kept as a screening room, a reminder of the site’s legacy.